-To view, press Windows key + Tab on your keyboard to open the Windows 10 Task View.
-Then, click on the New desktop option at the top of your screen.
+To do this, press Win + Tab to open the Windows 10 Task View.
+At the top, click on the New desktop option.

-While its simple interface may imply a featureless app, Sticky Notes is packed with the perfect features to ease your note-taking.
+While its simple interface may imply a barebones feature set, Sticky Notes actually has a few handy features to discover.

 - Bold: Ctrl + B